steveblue/angular2-rollup/README.md

 * `$ ngr build prod`

 The production build also supports lazy loading with Closure Compiler.
+Use the --lazy argument if you have lazyloaded routes.

 * `$ ngr build prod --lazy`